Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

-What you get here is the main canvas in the center and a sidebar to the right.
+The main canvas is in the center, with a sidebar to the right.
 The way you work with Beaver Builder is by grabbing stuff from the sidebar and dragging it onto the canvas.
-Simple enough!
+Simple!

 The first two are:

-- Modules – this is where you can select individual content elements such as texts, buttons, images, etc., and add them to the page
+- Modules — this is where you can select individual content elements such as text, buttons, images and so on, and add them to the page.

-- Rows – this is where you can choose different row structures (with one or more columns), as well as pre-made row designs (for things like content blocks, lead generation, pricing tables, and more)
+- Rows — this is where you can choose different row structures (with one or more columns), as well as pre-made row designs (for things such as content blocks, lead generation, pricing tables, and more).

 More or less, your content organization on the page is going to look something like this:

-- Each content block presents a single instance of content – for example, an image, a block of text, or a custom chart even, like these:
+- each content block presents a single instance of content — for example, an image, a block of text, or a custom chart, like these: